cda-group/arcon/guide/src/foreword.md

 # Foreword

+Arcon is a runtime for writing streaming applications with the Rust programming language.
-Arcon is a Streaming Analytics engine developed in Rust.
-The system is meant to be either used as a standalone library or in the future as a runtime through the [Arc](https://github.com/cda-group/arc) programming language.
+The runtime is meant to be either used as a standalone library or in the future through the [Arc](https://github.com/cda-group/arc) programming language.

 Do note that the project is currently in development and should be considered experimental until further notice.